getsynq/synq-sqlmesh/README.md

 **4. Network or API errors**

-- If uploading fails, ensure you have network connectivity and the Synq API endpoint is reachable (`https://developer.synq.io/` by default).
+- If uploading fails, ensure you have network connectivity and the SYNQ API endpoint is reachable (`https://developer.synq.io/` by default).
-- If you are behind a proxy or firewall, ensure it allows outbound connections to the Synq API.
+- If you are behind a proxy or firewall, ensure it allows outbound connections to the SYNQ API.

 **5. File content not collected as expected**